mmaguir2/Robotic_Tongue_GUI/README.md

 How to set up Arduino IDE to run files on esp32:<br>
 -Install the Arduino IDE here https://www.arduino.cc/en/software<br>
--Step 3 and 4 from this tutorial: https://randomnerdtutorials.com/esp32-web-server-websocket-sliders/<br>
+-Steps 2, 3 and 4 from this tutorial: https://randomnerdtutorials.com/esp32-web-server-websocket-sliders/ [1]<br>

 References <br>
 [1] R. Santos and S. Santos.
 "ESP32 Web Server (WebSocket) with Multiple <br>